Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Conclusions

 \section{Conclusions}

-The proposed pipeline can effectively segment a wide range of OAR in H\&N cancer patients from CT and MRI scans.
-It achieved the highest mean Dice score and mean Hausdorff Distance among all participants of the Head and Neck Organ- At-Risk CT \& MR Segmentation Challenge, establishing a new SOTA.
-The pipeline can be used interchangeably with CT or MRI scans but works best with both modalities provided simultaneously.
-This pipeline can accelerate the OAR segmentation process, circumventing the tedious task of manual segmentation while eliminating inter-observer variability in applications like radiotherapy treatment planning.
+The proposed pipeline can effectively segment a wide range of OAR in H\&N cancer patients from CT scans and MRI.
+It achieved the best mean DS and mean HD among all participants of the Head and Neck Organ-At-Risk CT \& MR Segmentation Challenge, establishing a new state-of-the-art.
+The pipeline can be used interchangeably with CT or MR scans, but works best with both modalities provided simultaneously.
+This pipeline can accelerate the H\&N OAR segmentation process, circumventing the tedious task of manual segmentation while eliminating inter-observer variability.